cederican/AttDMIL/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The model enables you to do Multiple Instance Learning with different approaches.
 It allows you to do classification on bag lavel.
-The attention-based mechanisms provide the socalled attention weights which serve as a form of interpretability.
+The attention-based mechanisms provide the so called attention weights which serve as a form of interpretability.

 ![Example Outputs](./media/att_bag_Positive_1.png)